More than a Museum - More of a Home

 The aim of the project was to acquire an additional hectare of land behind the existing Cambodia Landmine Museum and Relief Center and add certain improvements to this land including a brick wall to surround it and some building structures.
 The total cost of the project was estimated to be between 45,000.00 USD and 50,000.00 USD.

-The hectare of land will be used to establish a small, sustainable farm for our students and staff.
+The hectare of land was used to establish a small, sustainable farm for our students and staff.
 Hopefully, this will also help reduce food costs and enable the children to learn improved farming techniques.
 The staff also hopes to use the farm as a means to reach out to the local community and teach local farmers different methods of farming and ways to increase their yields.
 The land may also be used for future expansion at the Relief Center.

 For further information on this project and how to donate please contact: